caocmai/Tuition-Reimbursement/README.md

 To clone the project:
 `git clone https://github.com/caocmai/Tuition-Reimbursement`

-Then to run the Java program, first compile the java project with maven and execute the project.
+Then to run the Java program, first build the Java project with Maven and execute the project.

 Here's a [link](https://www.oracle.com/webfolder/technetwork/tutorials/obe/java/Maven_SE/Maven.html) to guide you.